Skip to cookie consent Skip to main content

 The Mass General Brigham Gene and Cell Therapy Institute (GCTI) is a hub of innovation dedicated to accelerating groundbreaking research, conducting clinical trials, and developing FDA-approved treatments.
 In line with this mission, the Institute created the Spark Grant program, which aims to fund gene and cell therapy projects led by Mass General Brigham investigators that demonstrate tangible advancements towards clinical applications and commercialization outcomes, including licensing, partnerships, or new company creation.
 Each grant recipient receives $250,000 to continue their work.

 The GCTI issues a request for applications among Mass General Brigham investigators annually.
-The 2024 Spark Grant program is soliciting new applications starting March 4, 2024.
+The Spark Grant program will be soliciting new applications starting in the spring of 2025.
 MGB employees can find application information here.

 Evaluation of human miniPCDH15s in Human Inner Ear Organoids to treat USH1F